koderka2020/google-calendar-auto-color/README.md

-# google-calendar-auto-color
+# Google Calendar Auto-Color

-Automatic color-coding system for Google Calendar 🗓️
+Color-coding automation for Google Calendar 🗓️ via Google Apps Script

 This is a script for an **automatic color-coding system** where: